 · A gift freely granted;

 · The free and unmerited favor of God, as manifested in the salvation of sinners and the bestowal of blessings.

-The word can be any of these, it comes from Middle English: via Old French from Latin gratia, from gratus ‘pleasing, thankful’ and is related to grateful.
+The word can be any of these, it comes from Middle English: via Old French from Latin gratia, from gratus‘pleasing, thankful’ and is related to grateful.

 There have always been and always will be people who want to pick nits with the intent of avoiding doing what should be done, thus making it seems acceptable to do what they want to do.
-You can see people every day who fill the shoes of the Pharisees, insisting on complying with arcane and useless rules and regulations while studiously avoiding doing what God so clearly asks, that is to be a Christian and do as Christ asks us to do.
+You can see people every day who fill the shoes of the Pharisees, insisting on complying with arcane and useless rules and regulations while studiously avoiding doing what God so clearly asks: to be a Christian and do as Christ asks us to do.
 People are always going to avoid doing what God wants us to do, that is in our nature.
 You can see this as the government attempts to replace the Rule of God with the rule of man.
 When a group of men believe that they have the right to control other humans with the rule of man and disregard the rule of God, you know that a society is in trouble.
 Ask Sodom, Gomorrah, Rome, Nazi Germany, and Imperial Japan how that worked out for them in the end.
-No country has ever fared well when it replaces God with the rule of Man.
+No country has ever fared well when it replaces God with the rule of man.
 We are to be Christians, not “good”, to do what God asks, not Go with the Flow!
-When you think about being a Christian, think a bit about these quotes from GK Chesterton:
+When you think about being a Christian, consider these quotes from GK Chesterton:

 · Christianity has not been tried and found wanting; it has been found difficult and not tried.